vscode-abl/vscode-abl/README.md

 This extension provides rich OpenEdge ABL support for Visual Studio Code.

 ## Current Status
-This extension is based on the existing Christophe Camicas work, but going through a complete overhaul due to the addition of the Language Server.
-Despite the non 0.x version number, the extension may still have issues!
+This extension is based on the existing Christophe Camicas work, but went through a complete overhaul due to the addition of the Language Server.
+This extension is actively maintained, so unless you don't want to switch to the new configuration files, you should use this extension.

 ## Features
 * Syntax highlight